oluwatobiloba2000/trimer/README.md

 # Trimer
-Trimmer is a url shortner API
+Trimmer is a url shortener API

 # Stack
 - Node Js